Twisted Croissant: Description

+Some of the shop's pastries take as long as three days to make.

 History

 Owner and head chef Kurt Goddard started selling pastries at farmers' markets in Beaverton, Hillsboro, and Portland (including the Hillsdale and Montavilla neighborhoods) in 2017.

-In 2018, he announced plans to open a brick and mortar bakery in northeast Portland's Irvington neighborhood.
+In 2018, Goddard announced plans to open a brick and mortar bakery in northeast Portland's Irvington neighborhood.
 The 1,800-square-foot space, which opened on September 6, 2019, is used primarily for production and offers limited seating within the 600 square feet dedicated to retail operations.

 During the COVID-19 pandemic, the business continued to operate via take-out and Uber Eats, except on Mondays.
 The business was burglarized in 2020.
 By 2022, a second location had opened in southeast Portland's Sellwood-Moreland neighborhood.

 In 2023, the business offered a cha siu bao (barbecued pork) croissant for Lunar New Year.
+Twisted Croissant had special menu items for the holiday again in 2025.

 Reception

+In 2018, Tamara Belgard of Oregon Wine Press said of the bakery's cruffins: "Twisted Croissant in Portland is the mad genius behind this creamy-on-the-inside, crispy-on-the-outside confection.
+Using seasonal and local flavors, their mission is to reimagine the possibilities of the timeless pastry.
+Frankenstein foods have never tasted better."
 Michael Russell gave Twisted Croissant "honorable mention" in The Oregonian's 2019 list of the city's best croissants.
-Michelle Lopez included the business in Eater Portland's 2021 overview of "Where to Find Flaky, Crackly Croissants in Portland".
-Katherine Chew Hamilton ranked Twisted Croissant number three in Portland Monthly's 2021 list of "Our Top 6 Chocolate Croissants".
+Katherine Chew Hamilton ranked the business number three in Portland Monthly's 2021 list of "our top 6 chocolate croissants".
+Tiffany Hill of the magazine PDX Parent included Twisted Croissant in a 2021 list of the top five "kid tested and approved" bakeries in the Portland metropolitan area.

+In 2019, Brooke Jackson-Glidden of Eater Portland called Twisted Croissant a "neighborhood haunt" with "inventive" options.
+Michelle Lopez included the business in the website's 2021 overview of "where to find flaky, crackly croissants" in Portland, followed by a 2023 list of "outstanding" bakeries in the metropolitan area.
+The website's Nathan Williams included Twisted Croissant in a 2023 list of 14 "delightful spots to eat and drink on Northeast Broadway", in which he complimented select baked goods and also wrote, "The coffee is quite good, sparing patrons a trip to another coffee shop in the neighborhood."
+Lopez and Janey Wong included the business in Eater Portland's 2025 overview of the city's best bakeries.